507 entries in Cards / Gaffed Cards & Decks / Deck / Svengali Principle

 283

-Charles T. Jordan Ultimo - The Ace of Mechanical Decks trick in which half the cards are long-short pairs glued face-to-face on one end, many trick examples
+Charles T. Jordan Ultimo - The Ace of Mechanical Decks deck in which every other card is a long-short pair glued face-to-face on one end, for applications see following entries

 The Jinx (Issue Winter Extra 1938/39)